-How to reupholster an armchair with Sharp & Simpson
+How to reupholster an armchair with Micaela Sharp Design

-Finding ways to add character in the home doesn’t always need to come from preexisting designs and styles.
+Finding ways to add character to the home doesn’t always need to come from preexisting designs and styles.
 Sometimes we find a piece of furniture that just has a certain something missing, or needs a little extra love and attention.
 This is where reupholstering comes in.
-Reupholstery is the perfect way to add a personal touch to your home furniture.
-It also helps to learn more about furniture structure and design.
-Based in South London, Micaela and Steve of Sharp & Simpson Upholstery, have a wealth of expertise when it comes to knowing how to reupholster an armchair.
-We spoke to founder Micaela Sharp of the reupholstery team extraordinaire to find out how to upholster an armchair and some tips and tricks for making the most of recovered furniture pieces.
+Reupholstering a chair is the perfect way to add a personal touch to your home furniture.
+It also helps you to learn more about furniture structure and design.
+Based in South London, Micaela Sharp of Micaela Sharp Design, have a wealth of expertise when it comes to knowing how to reupholster an armchair.
+We spoke to Micaela of the reupholstery team extraordinaire to find out how to upholster an armchair and some tips and tricks for making the most of recovering armchairs.

 There are so many variations with armchairs – so many shapes and sizes – and some are more complicated than others.
 I would recommend picking a relatively square, simple shape to start with.
 If you don’t have a sewing machine, choose a style without loose cushions or joins.

-A good trick if you’re trying re-upholstery for the first time is to keep the old cover so that you can use it as a template.
+A good trick if you’re reupholstering a chair for the first time is to keep the old cover so that you can use it as a template.
 That way when you need to cut and sew your new cover you have a guide for your reupholstery project.